openstreetmap/openstreetmap-website/CONTRIBUTING.md

 ## i18n

-If you make a change that involve the locale files (in `config/locales`) then please only submit changes to the `en.yml` file.
+If you make a change that involve the locale files (in `config/locales`), please only submit changes to the `en.yml` file.
 The other files are updated via [Translatewiki](https://translatewiki.net/wiki/Translating:OpenStreetMap) and should not be included in your pull request.